keptn/lifecycle-toolkit/docs-new/docs/getting-started/lifecycle-management.md

 ### What Happens Next?

 1. The deployment is applied.
-1. When the pods are running,
+1. When the Pods are running,
    Keptn automatically creates a `KeptnTask` resource for version `0.0.2` of this `KeptnApp`.
 1. The `KeptnTask` creates a Kubernetes `Job`.